dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Conch.md

 A greatly prized pearl-white shell.
 You can almost hear the ocean!
 This item may be donated to your sand stockpile.

-Can be sold: True

-Sell Price: 25 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Conch

+Sorting priority: 11700

+## economics

+Sell value: 25 Mews, 0 Mole Cash

 Sand resource value: 2

-Sorting priority: 11700

-Item uid: Conch

 # Map regions